SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_1_spa-academy-salesorder/spa-academy-salesorder.md

 6. **Save**  the project.

-    The inputs are now displayed in the process settings side panel.
+    When you select **Sales Order Trigger** the inputs are now displayed in the process settings side panel

     >These input fields will be mapped to fields in SAP Build Apps.